curateteaching/digitalpedagogy/keywords/prototype.md

 In this project, students are asked to design a prototype that will give its users an experience analogous to an actual experience, in order to gain additional understanding.

+> MATT: this is very vague.
+Can you please be more specific?
+I think you mgiht be better off by starting with a much more specific description of the assignment and how it was used.

 For this example, the students created a paper prototype consisting of a "memory game" where cards placed face down need to be paired with cards drawn from a pack.

 This team was interested in the obstacles preventing children in under-resourced communities from getting to school.
 Pairs of cards included "have to look after my younger sibling", "need to get food," "have to earn money to support the family" and so on.

 However, there was a card in the pack labeled "go to school" which had no partner in the cards that were face down on the table.
 Their idea was that the frustration experienced by the players as they were repeatedly confronted with obstacles but could never actually get to school would be instructive.

+> MATT: it's very unclear to me how this artifact relates to or strengthens empathy.
+Can you please provide revise this entry to make it more clear?

 # "Prototyping Experience"
 ![screenshot](images/prototype--rap-student-work.png)